-For this EPD, the SBS-modified torch-applied system is made up of one base sheet and one cap sheet and is installed using a propane torch.
+For this EPD, a hybrid SBS-modified bitumen roofing membrane consists of one self-adhered base sheet and one torch applied cap sheet.
+The base sheet is self-adhered to the primed substrate, each sheet overlapping the neighboring sheet's selvedge.
+The process is repeated until the roof is covered.
+The cap sheet is installed using a propane torch.
 The roll is positioned and heated with the torch, causing the asphalt compound on the roll to melt and the parting film to burn off.
 The sheet is then slowly unrolled so the installer can expose a new section to the torch.
 The process is repeated until the roof is covered.
-This is done once for the base sheet and a second time for the cap sheet installation.
-Mineral granules are applied to the bitumen that has migrated out of the cap sheet seams to protect it from UV and for aesthetic reasons.